Airplanes, Oktoberfest, and All the Things in Between

 Last included the Presidential Area, and Space and Research.

 I will also say that the missiles were huge!!
-I am shocked they even have a building big enough for all these massive planes but the missiles were something else!
+I am shocked they even have a building big enough for all these massive planes, but the missiles were something else!

 Then my favorite part of the whole day was the Presidential planes, mostly because you were allowed to go inside them and see how they changed over time with technology and size.
-Also, the fact that the walkway was so small I barely fit was funny.
+Also, the fact that the walkway was so small that I barely fit was funny.

-By the end of the day we were exhausted from walking and being on our feet all day.
+By the end of the day, we were exhausted from walking and being on our feet all day.
 So we went to a local pub, The Dublin Pub (website here), that had some amazing food and drinks.

 Then we were off to bed so we could drive down to Cincinnati the next day!